kwaldenphd/matplotlib-intro/README.md

 # What's Next

-In the next tutorial, we'll cover how to put `matplotlib` in conversation with `pandas` to plot data stored in a `DataFrame`.
+In the next lab, we'll cover how to put `matplotlib` in conversation with `pandas` to plot data stored in a `DataFrame`.

 We'll also look at the `seaborn` library for creating graphics.